MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 You can edit any selector or create new ones in the Styles tool and all changes will get mirrored in the right CSS source file.
 The extension only changes the file, it doesn't automatically save the changes back to your hard drive.
 This is a security measure to make sure you don't accidentally overwrite any of your code.

-You can enable and disable CSS Mirror Editing by checking and unchecking the box in the `Styles` panel of the `Elements` tool, or by using the Command Menu and looking for `mirror`:
+You can enable and disable CSS Mirror Editing by checking and unchecking the box in the **Styles** panel of the **Elements** tool, or by using the Command Menu and searching for `mirror`:

 ![You can check or uncheck a box in the Styles panel of the Elements tool to enable or disable CSS mirroring](media/css-mirror-editing-checkbox.msft.png)